Soumyadebbatabyal1/project-weatherapp/README.md

 **The HTML file**

 `index.ejs`contains a form for users to enter a city name and a section to display the current weather and 5-day forecast.
-The CSS file `style.css` styles the HTML elements.
+The CSS file `style.css` styles the HTML elements

 **JavaScript**